libriscv/docs/docs/emulator/syscalls.md

 ```

 2. Get a pointer `T*` to a struct.
 > Note: This function will throw an exception under all circumstances if it cannot complete successfully.
 Page permissions *do not* apply, instead read-write arena rules apply.
 Uses `memarray<T> (addr, 1)` behind the scenes.
+The const-ness of the type T determines which area of memory can be accessed.
+When const, all readable memory, while when non-const (mutable) only writable memory.

 ```cpp
 template <int W>